Randy Olson

-Richard Randolph "Randy" Olson is a marine biologist-turned-filmmaker who earned his Ph.D. in Biology from Harvard University (1984) and became a tenured professor of marine biology at the University of New Hampshire (1992) before changing careers by moving to Hollywood and entering film school at the University of Southern California.
+Richard Randolph "Randy" Olson is a marine biologist-turned-filmmaker.

 He has written and directed a number of short films and feature documentaries which have premiered at film festivals such as Tribeca Film Festival and Telluride Film Festival.
-Most of his films draw on his science background, involve humor, and address major science issues such as the decline of the world's oceans, the controversy around the teaching of evolution versus intelligent design, and the attacks on global warming science.
+Most of his films address major science issues such as the decline of the world's oceans, the controversy around the teaching of evolution versus intelligent design, and the attacks on global warming science.

 Early life

-Olson was born in Heidelberg, Germany, the son of Colonel John Eric Olson, West Point graduate (class of 1939).
-When he was 4 years old his family moved to Hawaii, where they lived for four years.
+Olson was born in Salt Lake City, Utah.
+He is the son of Colonel John Eric Olson.
+When he was four years old his family moved to Hawaii, where they lived for four years.
 Olson credits his time near the ocean in these years with his eventual career as a marine biologist.
-Olson's family subsequently moved to Virginia, then Kansas City, Kansas where he attended high school and began college at the University of Kansas.

 Science career

-After dropping out of the University of Kansas, he worked on an oceanographic project in Puerto Rico.
+After dropping out of the University of Kansas, Olson worked on an oceanographic project in Puerto Rico.
 Olson then returned to college at the University of Washington.
 There he got involved in marine biological research along the outer coast of the Olympic Peninsula of Washington, spent a semester at Friday Harbor Marine Laboratory, and graduated with a B.A. in Zoology.

-He was accepted to Harvard University's Ph.D. program in biology.
+Olson received a Ph.D. in evolutionary biology from Harvard University in 1984.
 His dissertation research took him to Australia in the early 1980s studying coral reef ecology on the Great Barrier Reef.
 While conducting his research, he spent an entire year living on Lizard Island on the northern end of the Great Barrier Reef.
-He earned his Ph.D. in evolutionary biology from Harvard in 1984.

-He returned to Townsville, Australia as a postdoctoral fellow at the Australian Institute of Marine Science, working for the Australian government studying the problem of the crown-of-thorns starfish and its destructive effect on the Great Barrier Reef.
-In 1985 he visited the U.S. research station in Antarctica at McMurdo Sound for his research on starfish reproduction which involved scuba dives beneath the Antarctic ice sheet.
+In Townsville, Australia, he was a postdoctoral fellow at the Australian Institute of Marine Science.
+He worked for the Australian government studying the problem of the crown-of-thorns starfish and its destructive effect on the Great Barrier Reef.

 In 1988 Olson was appointed a professor in the Zoology Department at the University of New Hampshire.
 His research on the dispersal of larvae of marine organisms on coral reefs has been described as "some of the best work in that field".

 During his time at UNH Olson also produced several short films on marine life, such as Barnacles Tell No Lies, Lobstahs, and Salt of the Earth.
 Salt of the Earth was shown on a local PBS station.
 After being awarded tenure in 1994, Olson took a leave of absence to attend film school, eventually resigning his scientific position.